LibreTranslate/LibreTranslate/README.md

 ```

-Add this to an existing NGINX config or save it as `libretranslate` in the `/etc/nginx/site-enabled` directory and run `sudo nginx -s reload`.cameracamera
+Add this to an existing NGINX config or save it as `libretranslate` in the `/etc/nginx/site-enabled` directory and run `sudo nginx -s reload`.

 </details>